-Proposition 47 was a voter-approved initiative on the November 2014 ballot.
-As stated in the ballot measure its purpose is:
+Proposition 47 was a voter-approved initiative on the November 4, 2014 general election ballot.
+As stated in the ballot measure:

 The people enact the Safe Neighborhoods and Schools Act to ensure that prison spending is focused on violent and serious offenses, to maximize alternatives for nonserious, nonviolent crime, and to invest the savings generated from this act into prevention and support programs in K-12 schools, victim services, and mental health and drug treatment (Attachment A).